 - Kombucha is a fermented tea that can be produced commercially or in private homes.
-Kombucha has become increasingly popular and a number of national and regional supermarkets, including natural foods stores and large grocery store chains, now carry the fizzy, refreshing tea on store shelves.
+Kombucha has become increasingly popular, and a number of national and regional supermarkets, including natural foods stores and large grocery store chains, now carry the fizzy, refreshing tea on store shelves.

 Production Control Points

-Kombucha is categorized as a specialized process in the FDA Food Code, requiring any retail or food service operator planning to sell kombucha to obtain a variance from their regulatory authority and to submit a food safety plan to their regulatory authority as defined in the Food Code section 3-502.11.
-A Special Report in the Journal of Environmental Health identifies biological and chemical hazards for production analysis and provides guidance to retail manufacturers for a Hazard Analysis and Critical Control Point (HACCP) plan, including the potential for sporeforming bacteria to germinate when tea and sugar are added to boiling water, unwanted pathogen or mold growth, and mycotoxin development, among others.
-The only significant hazard however is the potential for acid-resistant pathogen growth during fermentation.
+Kombucha is categorized as a specialized process in the FDA Food Code, requiring all retail or food service operators planning to sell kombucha to obtain a variance from their regulatory authority and to submit a food safety plan to their regulatory authority as defined in the Food Code section 3-502.11.
+A Special Report in the Journal of Environmental Health identifies biological and chemical hazards for production analysis and provides guidance to retail manufacturers for a Hazard Analysis and Critical Control Point (HACCP) plan, including the potential for spore-forming bacteria to germinate when tea and sugar are added to boiling water, unwanted pathogen or mold growth, and mycotoxin development, among others.
+The only significant hazard, however, is the potential for acid-resistant pathogen growth during fermentation.
 To prevent this, the pH should be continuously monitored using a digital pH meter and recorded to ensure that the pH adequately reduces from about 5 to 4.2 within seven days.
 If the pH does not reach 4.2 within seven days after culturing, and then to an end point around 2.5, it is an indication of a contaminated culture or a lower than preferred fermentation temperature.

 Good Manufacturing Practices